Characteristic function-based tests for spatial randomness: Introduction

-CF-based discrepancy tests appear frequently in the statistical literature, such as in \citet{koutrouvelis1980}, \citet{koutrouvelis1981}, and \citet{FAN1997}.
+CF-based discrepancy tests appear frequently in the broader statistical literature, such as in \citet{koutrouvelis1980}, \citet{koutrouvelis1981}, and \citet{FAN1997}.
 The particular form of the CF test that we intend to use is the one developed by \citet{epps1983} and \citet{baringhaus1988} for testing normality, and generalized to other null distributions by \citet{epps2005} and \citet{JIMENEZGAMERO20093957}.
-This test statistic is the weighted $L_2$-distance between the empirical and theoretical CF. Remarkably, we find that Zimmerman's $\bar{\omega}^2$-test is a special case of the CF test for a particular weight function.
-In our investigation, the scale of the weight function appears to be very important.
-We settle on the Cauchy distribution density as the weight based on simplicity and we introduce a parameter $\rho$ that corresponds to the scale of the spatial interaction.
-The CF test statistic can be plotted against $\rho$ to examine the scale at which the deviation from CSR occurs.
-We also develop a Bonferroni-corrected omnibus test using multiple values of $\rho$.
-Algorithms for the large sample null distribution of the test statistic based on the procedure in \citet{JIMENEZGAMERO20093957} and a small sample distribution for large values of $\rho$ are both presented.
-The appropriateness of the null distribution is validated by simulation.
-The CF test is compared against the $L$-test, Clark-Evans test and Zimmerman's $\bar{\omega}^2$-test in simulation and applications.
-The CF test with parameter $\rho=1$ shows almost no difference in power to the $\bar{\omega}^2$-test.
-The Bonferroni-corrected omnibus CF test is demonstrated to be more well rounded than the individual CF tests.
-It beats the Clark-Evans test in almost every scenario, and is significantly more powerful than the $L$-test against aggregation and heterogeneity, although less powerful against regularity.
+This test statistic is the weighted $L_2$-distance between the empirical and theoretical CF. \begin{modnew} We analyze this CF test statistic for several types of weight functions.
+When a Bessel-like weight function is used, we show a surprising similarity between the CF test statistic and Ripley's $K$-function. \end{modnew} Remarkably, we \begin{modnew} also \end{modnew} find that \begin{modnew} the CDF-based \end{modnew} Zimmerman's $\bar{\omega}^2$-test is a special case of the CF test for a particular weight function.
+The CF test statistic can be plotted against \begin{modnew} a parameter $r$ \end{modnew} to examine the scale at which \begin{modnew} any \end{modnew} deviation from CSR occurs\begin{modnew} , just like Ripley's $K(r)$ \end{modnew}.
+We also develop a Bonferroni-corrected omnibus test using multiple values of \begin{modnew} parameter $r$ \end{modnew}.